-For financial aid purposes, the student's academic year is defined as at least 33 weeks of instructional time; within the weeks of the academic year, a full-time student must be expected to complete at least 36 quarter hours.
-This definition is used in advancing grade levels for students.
+For financial aid purposes, the student's academic year is defined as at least 36 weeks of instructional time; within the weeks of the academic year, a full-time student must be expected to complete at least 36 quarter hours.
+The College defines a term as a quarter.
+A quarter is 12 weeks of instruction.
+A payment period is defined as a quarter.